cardinalcss/cardinalcss/README.md

 - **Bower:** `bower update cardinal`
 - **npm:** `npm update cardinal`

 **NOTE:** This is the recommended way to use Cardinal.
-It should never be edited directly so you can keep it updated in this way.
-Instead of modifying Cardinal’s source, you are encouraged `@import` Cardinal into your project and create your own `.less` files where you can override default variables and extend styles.
+It should never be edited directly so you can keep it updated.
+Instead of modifying Cardinal’s source, you are encouraged `@import` Cardinal into your own `your-project.less` file and create your own `.less` files where you can override default variables and extend styles.

 ## Direct Download